 Certifications and Degrees

-In this role, the best-paying skill to have in this role appears to be Account Management; individuals who claim it among their capabilities enjoy a higher median salary of approximately $93K.
-Folks here also tend to know Project Management; on the survey, close to a sixth of workers named it in their skills portfolios.
+The best-paying skill to have in this role appears to be Regulatory Compliance; employees who claim this ability report median compensation of $95K annually.
+Folks here also tend to know Project Management; on the survey, slightly less than a fifth of workers named it in their skills portfolios.
 Employees also tend to round out their skills sets with Data Analysis, Microsoft Excel, and Operations Management.

 Benefits and Perks